KATE'S STORY

 Who should get screened for cervical cancer?

-The U.S. Preventive Services Task Force recommends that:
+The U.S. Preventive Services Task Force recommends:

 If detected early, cervical cancer is one of the easiest cancers to prevent or treat with a simple procedure.
 As many as 93% of cervical cancers could be prevented by screening and HPV vaccination.